Lalexander27/CooperLabWork/README.md

 I specifically compared patterns of duplications in sweet (sugar-accumulating) and biomass (tall-growing and leafy) varieties.
 1) After obtaining SyRI annotation info for 9 strains, I [processed files](FileProcessing) to create a master file of all non-overlapping duplications across the strains
 2) I [plotted](DuplicationCounts/DuplicationCounts1Mbp.Rmd) patterns of duplications across 1M bp intervals across the genome.
 I also found the average differences in duplication counts for sweet and biomass varieties.
-3) I then [performed](DuplicationCounts/PermutationDuplications.Rmd) permutation testing to find intervals where sweet and biomass varieties had significantly different duplication counts.
-4) I [prepared](Circos/CircosPrep.Rmd) duplication, SNP, and insertion data for [circos plots](Circos/finalCircos.R).
+3) I [prepared](Circos/CircosPrep.Rmd) duplication, SNP, and insertion data for [circos plots](Circos/finalCircos.R).
 Specifically, I highlighted 1M bp intervals that had large count differences in sweet and biomass strains.
 I visualized graphs for intervals across the genome that were >= [50th](Circos/CircosHighRes50.png) percentile and that were >= [95th](Circos/CircosHighRes95.png) percentile.
-5)
+4) I then [performed](DuplicationCounts/PermutationDuplications.Rmd) permutation testing to find intervals where sweet and biomass varieties had significantly different duplication counts.
+5) Next, I annotated these significant intervals for gene location info, and marked associated GO terms and functions in arabidopsis and rice genomes.
+6) I then performed GO term enrichment analysis to determine what functions may be associated with divergences in duplication counts.